bobbaluba/restit/README.md

 * make
 * ./restit

----> in case you cannot build the program yourself, try using the binary we added (you can trust us ;) ) or let us know and we will visit you for a short demonstration.
+---> in case you cannot build the program yourself, let us know and we will visit you for a short demonstration.
+Or just watch the video on youtube.

 File structure